jbusecke/cookiecutter-science-project/README.md

 ``` bash
 $ cookiecutter https://github.com/jbusecke/cookiecutter-science-project
 ```
+If you have previously created a package with this template confirm the prompt to redownload the newest version.
+The installation dialog will ask for a few inputs:
+- `project_name`: The name of the project

 The directory includes a simple setup script, which will create a github repository and commit the current state as initial commit.

 In the directory created by cookiecutter do